coryamanda/not-in-my-country/README.md

 [Web scraping](http://en.wikipedia.org/wiki/Web_scraping) is the act of using a computer program to extract information from a website.
 Much of the data that we will want to collect for this project will require web scraping.

 Although a tutorial on web scraping is beyond the scope of this document (and no two webscraping projects will be alike), we provide links to two good introductions to the subject: [Easy Web Scraping with Python](http://blog.miguelgrinberg.com/post/easy-web-scraping-with-python) and [Easy Web Scraping with R](http://blog.rstudio.org/2014/11/24/rvest-easy-web-scraping-with-r/).
+Feel free to add to this list of introductions to web scraping!